javitausia/geocean-nz-ss/data/storm_surge_data/moana_hindcast_v2/README.md

    * *ss* is the storm surge in meters extracted using a second order cosine-Laczos filter of cut-off period of 40 hours.
    * *res* is the residual in meters left after filetring out all the other components.

+Moreover, the *moana_closest.nc* file contains the closest moana virtual nodes to our (GeoOcean) preprocessed tidal gauges.